Penang guy makes RM16,000 a month selling nasi lemak in ONE vending machine? How?!

 “Life is definitely better now, there’s less stress.
 But we still have to budget for those 3 months when the vending machine shuts down completely,” – Encik Amin

 Despite these challenges, Encik Amin sees a bright future for his business.
 He currently has the vending machine for a total of 2 years, with the government covering the rent and electricity fees during that time.
-But if the opportunity arises, he wouldn’t hesitate to consider a loan or paying the rent himself to keep the business going.
+But if the opportunity arises, he wouldn’t hesitate to consider a contract or paying the rent himself to keep the business going.

 So if you’ve stuck all the way to the end of this article, feeling that wave of inspiration and hoping that someone might knock on your door with those same opportunities, this is your call to action!
 The IPR program is currently accepting applications and trust us, the process couldn’t be simpler.
 Even if you don’t have a background in the field you’re applying for, don’t worry.
 You might still get accepted and will be guided every step of the way to learn the ropes.